ingconti/SampleJavaFxWithResize/README.md

     }
 }

-3) add in You project these maven setting for shaed:
+3) in You project add these maven settings for shade:

             <!-- added SHADE plug in -->